HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 9.0% of desktop pages and 8.4% of mobile pages use the hreflang attribute.

-There are three ways of implementing `hreflang` information: in HTML `<head>` elements, `X-robots` headers, and with XML sitemaps.
+There are three ways of implementing `hreflang` information: in HTML `<head>` elements, `Link` headers, and with XML sitemaps.
 This data does not include data for XML sitemaps.

 The most popular hreflang attribute is `"en"` (English version).
 4.75% of mobile homepages use it and 5.32% of desktop homepages.